MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/guarded-fabric-shielded-vm/guarded-fabric-troubleshoot-diagnostics.md

 The remainder of this topic will provide a detailed walkthrough on the advanced usage of `Get-HgsTrace` for doing things like diagnosing multiple hosts at once and detecting complex cross-node misconfiguration.

 ## Diagnostics Overview
-Guarded fabric diagnostics are available on any host with shielded virtual machine related tools and features installed, including hosts running Windows Server Core and Nano editions.
+Guarded fabric diagnostics are available on any host with shielded virtual machine related tools and features installed, including hosts running Server Core.
 Presently, diagnostics are included with the following features/packages:

 1. Host Guardian Service Role
 2. Host Guardian Hyper-V Support
 3. VM Shielding Tools for Fabric Management
 4. Remote Server Administration Tools (RSAT)
-5. Nano Server Compute

 This means that diagnostic tools will be available on all guarded hosts, HGS nodes, certain fabric management servers, and any Windows 10 workstations with [RSAT](https://www.microsoft.com/download/details.aspx?id=45520) installed.
 Diagnostics can be invoked from any of the above machines with the intent of diagnosing any guarded host or HGS node in a guarded fabric; using remote trace targets, diagnostics can locate and connect to hosts other than the machine running diagnostics.